mathieulagrange/expLanes/expCode/nonExposed/README.txt

 % Please have a look at the Config file.
 It allows you to set the general
 % configuration parameters.

-% Next, please have a look at the Variants file.
+% Next, please have a look at the Modes file.
 It allows you to set the
 % specific parameters that need to be set and tested for every
 % configurations of your algorithm under evaluation.